martindemello/jark-server/README.md

 clojure.tools.jark

 Jark is a tool to run a persistent JVM daemon and provide a set of utilities to interact with it.

-# Core Features
+It has 2 components - a client written in OCaml and a server written in Clojure/Java.
+The client is compiled to native code and is extremely tiny (~300K).
+The client uses the nREPL protocol to transfer clojure datastructures across the wire.

+## GOALS

 * Interactive
 * Lightweight and can be used by Editors/IDEs.
-* Cross-platform and OS agnostic
+* OS agnostic
 * Server-side plugins
 * Secure
 * Embeddable Server
-* Easy-to-deploy and build
 * Interoperable with existing clojure tools (lein, cljr etc)

-# Installing the client
+* A nailgun replacement that is secure, faster and clojure-aware.

+## INSTALLATION

+## Client

 Download the appropriate client binary for your platform from (http://icylisper.in/jark/downloads.html)[http://icylisper.in/jark/downloads.html].
 Currently, there are 32-bit and 64-bit binaries for MacOSX, GNU/Linux and Windows.

-# Installing the Server
+### Server

+    jark [--standalone=<true|false> (default:true)] server install

+Currently, the standalone version is packaged with clojure-1.3.
+To install with clojure-1.2.x do:

-    jark server install [--standalone=<true|false> (default:true)
+    jark --standalone=false --clojure-version=1.2.x server install

-# Basic Usage
+## BASIC USAGE

     jark server start

-## Plugins

     jark [-h HOST -p PORT] cp add <CLASSPATH>
     jark [-h HOST -p PORT] cp list jark [-h HOST -p PORT] vm stat